g2f1/crAPI/README.md

 ![to](assets/images/endpoints.png)

-this is all the methods associated with the authentification endpoint
+This is all the methods associated with the auth endpoint

 ![to](assets/images/methods_auth.png)